 filter.
 A demo featuring SpongeBob SquarePants is available.

 user-select, but it didn’t recognize every value the spec defines.
 As of this update, the

--webkit-user-select: allis supported.
+-webkit-user-select: all is supported.
 This property/value pair makes it so that if a selection would contain only part of an element, then the selection must contain the entire element including all its descendants.
-For example, if you apply this on all

 <p> elements, and you then try to select a single word in a paragraph, the entire paragraph is selected automatically.
-The CSS Tricks Almanac entry for

-user-selectfeatures a nice demo.
+user-select features a nice demo.

-Force flattening when ancestor has opacity3D-positioned descendants are now flattened by an ancestor that has opacity.
+3D-positioned descendants are now flattened by an ancestor that has opacity.
 Previously that didn’t happen if that ancestor also specified

 transform-style: preserve-3d.
 A visual demo explains this better than words ever could.